szaumoor/ZSTweaks/ZSTweaks/README.md

 - -1 penalty: Long swords, Scimitars, Katanas.
 - -2 penalty: Staves

-Note that a side of this is that holding two weapons with penalties will increase the penalties additively, which is an unavoidable side effect of the fact that the backstab reduction cannot be applied per weapon, only universally.
+Note that this will make holding two weapons with backstab penalties increase them additively, which is an unavoidable side effect of the fact that the backstab reduction cannot be applied per weapon, only universally.
+For example, if you're an assassin with a 6x backstab multiplier, holding two long swords would reduce this to 4x.

 **Component 1121:** Make Flails and Morningstars always inflict a small amount of piercing damage